Dbakevlar/OracleScripts/README.md

 # OracleScripts
 Oracle Scripts

-This GitHub repository contains Oracle database scripts referenced in blog posts on [Your Blog Name or URL].
+This GitHub repository contains Oracle database scripts referenced in blog posts on https://dbakevlar.com.
 These scripts are provided to support readers who want to explore the examples, demos, and utilities discussed in the blog.

 📁 Repository Structure
 Each folder or file is named after the blog post or topic it supports.
 Inside, you will find: